 And then they took it to an entirely new level with the "Torchwood" Miracle Day miniseries in 2011.
 "Dark" doesn't begin to describe it.
-It may have gotten too dark though, as of now (2014) there is no information on new Torchwood.
+It may have gotten too dark though, as in 2014, there was no information on new Torchwood.

 Then there was Ultraman Leo in 1974, which dealt with slavery and had a Kill 'em All style ending before Tomino even had his own series.
 People get dismembered on screen, burned to death, crowds are crushed or drowned, and there is infighting among the Ultras.